DroidSoul/SimpleTodo/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

-**Answer:** It is fun when it works.
-More powerful and convenient and lots of api.
+**Answer:** I had some expperience developing android app preivously, but got to understand the framework and how things really work further this time.
+Android's approach and layouts and user interfaces are more intuitive, convenient and powerful, though constant updates required sometimes is time-consuming, but understandable.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** Adapter, like it is name, is a bridge between view and model.
-It is important to seperate view from other functions.
-ConvertView is to reuse any old views if available to improve performance (reduce amount of data in memory).
+**Answer:** Adapter, like it is name, is a bridge between view and model so that data source and view objects are connected.
+For ArrayAdapter, it basically selects and converts arraylist of items to list of view ojbects so that it has control the content as well as how to display it.
+It is important to seperate view from other functions so that it is just a UI element without data in it.
+ConvertView is to reuse any old views that leaves screeon if available so that it can reduce memory usage and improve displaying performance.

 ## Notes

 Describe any challenges encountered while building the app.

-Every new feature is a new challenge, UI/UX can be especially challenging.
-Google and stack overflow help a lot.
+It is quite challenging to get a good UI/UX layout and also there are still plenty can be done.
+Datepicker/calender and what format to store date in SQlite took me some time to make it work properly.
+Overall Stack Overflow and Google help me a lot.

 ## License